-Develop productive relationships with Government bodies, particularly in the UK where we provide a critical role in the national supply chain.
+• Develop productive relationships with Government bodies, particularly in the UK where we provide a critical role in the national supply chain.

-- Regular meetings and communications with our Government contacts to provide business updates - Involvement in round table discussions and industry consultations.
+• Involvement in round table discussions and industry consultations.

 Financial institutions

 We rely on support from our banks to fund our ongoing working capital requirements to allow us to operate in the way in which we do.